JaimeMagiera/oct/README.md

 # oct
 OCT is a command line tool to simplify the process of building and destroying OKD/Openshift clusters in vSphere.
 It utilizes the govc command line tool to communicate with vSphere.

+Being a community project, OKD benefits greatly from from repeated testing of installation and functionality.
+In an effort to simplify the process of conducting repeated OKD installs on vSphere UPI, I developed this script to handle each step of the installation process— from downloading the installer to cleaning up after the installer complete.
+The script is modular in the sense that each task is a separate function in the script.
+This allows youk to arrange tasks in different combinations by calling them in a wrapper script.

 ## The Command Line Arguments of oct
 -h|-\?|--help